 Here are five key concepts to make your 5 year old's coding adventure easy and fun to kick off!

-Try a free introduction online class with a wide variety of stories and games, such as Scratch Junior.
+Try an introduction online class with a wide variety of stories and games, such as Scratch Junior.

 Start them out with a block-based coding program so that they can easily create projects while learning to code.

 See what others are saying about coding that is available through website reviews, ratings, and blogs.